martzcodes/SmartDSC/README.md

 #### Optional step (required for Homebridge)

-* Add your app_id and access_token to the NAP-demo/homebridge.json file
+* Add your app_id and access_token to the NAP-demo/homebridge.json file (use with https://github.com/nfarina/homebridge)

 ### Getting the server running